What’s the best asset allocation strategy for your child’s RESP?

 - A High Interest Savings Account (HISA): As its name suggests, a HISA pays higher interest than standard savings accounts and constitutes a practical approach to security with some growth.

-- Money market exchange-traded funds (ETFs): These offer investment opportunities in in high-quality and very liquid short-term debt instruments such as U.S Treasury bonds.
+- Money market ETFs: These offer investment opportunities in high-quality and very liquid short-term debt instruments such as U.S Treasury bonds.

 Keep in mind that maintaining a well-diversified portfolio of investments— including equities and fixed income, spread across different sectors and geographies— is a highly regarded approach to achieving growth while mitigating the effects of market ups and downs.
 Your RESP isn’t limited to one particular asset class.
 Everything from cash and mutual funds to GICs, stocks, bonds and ETFs can be used to build up your RESP.

-As you approach the date of decumulation you may want to gradually shift to a more conservative strategy, particularly if your initial strategy was strongly growth oriented.
-If all goes well, then come the time when your child is on the cusp of starting university, you won’t be dreading a staggering tuition tab thanks to your RESP savings.
+As you approach the date of decumulation, you may want to gradually shift to a more conservative strategy, particularly if your initial strategy was strongly growth oriented.
+If all goes well, when the time comes for your child to start post-secondary education, you won’t be dreading a staggering tuition tab thanks to your RESP savings.

-VirtualWealth is a registered trade name of Credential Qtrade Securities Inc.
+Qtrade Guided Portfolios is a trade name of Credential Qtrade Securities Inc.